JanssenProject/jans/docs/contribute/development.md

 ##### Profile setup for client and server modules

 Many Janssen Server modules and sub-modules use test configuration stored in a directory named `profile`.
 The profile directory contains files that hold important information required to run tests.
 Developers can create one or more profiles and use them to run tests against different Janssen Servers.

 Since Janssen Server has been installed with test data, the installer also created the profile files required to run the test.
 These files are kept on the VM under `/opt/jans/jans-setup/output/test/jans-auth` directory.
 Copy over this directory to any location on the developer workstation.

 Follow the steps below to configure the profile for the client module.
 The same steps should be followed for setting up a profile for the server module.

-1. Under `jans-auth-server/client/profile` module, create a new directory and name it as `janssen2.op.io`
+1. Under `jans-auth-server/client/profile` module, create a new directory and name it `janssen2.op.io`
 2. Copy the contents of `jans-auth/client` directory into the newly created `janssen2.op.io` directory
 3. Copy keystore file `/client/profiles/default/client_keystore.p12` from `default` directory to the `janssen2.op.io` directory